-The joint Dartford & Gravesham Community Safety Plan for 2016 -2019 was released at the beginning of April 2016.
-The plan sets the focus and direction the partnership intends to take to further reduce crime and disorder over the coming year.
-We refresh the plan annually to take into account changes in the demands of the local area, setting new priorities each year which are drawn out of an annual Strategic Assessment, an audit on the level of crime and anti-social behaviour in the borough.
+The joint Dartford and Gravesham Community Safety Plan for 2019 -2022 was released at the beginning of April 2019, and will remain current until April 2021, whereupon it will be replaced by a plan that focuses on Dartford.
+The strategy will provide the direction that the partnership intends to take to further reduce crime and disorder over the next three years.
+The plan will be reviewed annually to take into account the changes in demand within Dartford, setting new priorities each year which are drawn out of an annual Strategic Assessment, an audit on the level of crime and anti-social behaviour in the borough.

-The priorities set also reflect the county-wide Community Safety Priorities highlighted in the Kent Community Safety Agreement and the priorities within The Kent Police and Crime Commissioner's Plan.
+The priorities set will also reflect the county-wide Community Safety Priorities highlighted within The Kent Police and Crime Commissioner's Plan.

 Please note that all links to external websites will open in a new browser window.

 - Leader of Dartford Borough Council and/or Cabinet Portfolio Member